panzerdp/dmitripavlutin.com/content/posts/153-covariance-contravariance/index.md

 ## 1. Subtyping

-Thanks to inheriance, in TypeScript a base type can be extended by another type.
+Thanks to inheritance, in TypeScript a *base* type can be extended by another type named *subtype*.

 For example, let's define a base class `User`, then extend that class by a new `Admin` class: